meuniv/NovaDTC/source/requirement1.rst

       (2) Discuss two of the questions or ideas with your counselor.

+.. admonition::  Additional Challenge
-.. admonition::  Math and Logic are two sides of the same coin.
+   Math and Logic are two sides of the same coin.
 Can you solve this logic problem ?

    *There are three hats, each with an accompanying statement*